zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	+ \bm{B}(\bm{r}, t) \cdot \frac{\partial}{\partial t}\bm{H}(\bm{r}, t).
 $$

 Comparison of Eqn.
 2.17 and 2.22 shows that both formulations of the Poynting vector are equivalent if the measurement is performed inside a *non-magnetic* material.
-That explains the \\(\mu\_0^{-1}\\) factor: according to the microscopic formulation of the Maxwell equations, an electron (or a proton) is simply a charged region of vacuum.
-In comparison, due to the spatially-varying optical properties, propagation of electromagnetic fields at the macroscopic scale can be considerably more complex.
+That explains the \\(\mu\_0^{-1}\\) factor: since classical electrodynamics does not explicitly model the intrinsic properties of the elementary particles responsible for magnetism, the microscopic formulation of the Maxwell equations assumes that the observer is located in a potentially charged, yet non-magnetic region of vacuum.

 Since electromagnetic fields oscillate so rapidly, one typically measures the *time-averaged* Poynting vector